the-ninja-turtles/turtle/project-service/docs/api.md

 <a name="external-tasks-create"/>
 ### Create Task for Project

 Create a new task for a project.
+Empty string is allowed for `description`.

 - **URL**
   + `/projects/:projectId/tasks`